Cheap and tasty food in Gothenburg

 When I say “free”, remember that “nothing in life is free”.
-This “free” will cost you a drink, but even that’s likely to be discounted during “After work” hours, typically 17-19:00 on weekdays.
-Among the best value food I’ve had in Gothenburg was at Condeco where, at a Friday evening “After Work”, I ate (too much!) free pizza with a glass of well-priced wine.
+It will cost you the price of a drink, but even that’s likely to be discounted during “After work” hours, typically 17-19:00 on weekdays.
+Among the best value food I’ve had in Gothenburg was at Condeco where, one Friday evening after work, I ate (way too much!) free pizza with a glass of well-priced wine.
 Yaki-Da offer something similar, Lilla London too.
 You can’t expect fine dining, but you can certainly fill a stomach.
-Just search “After Work Buffet” and see the many other options.
+Just search “After Work Buffet” and see the many options available.

 Find yourself a Tullen